 The BHA must conduct a reexamination of the Family's income and composition at least annually.
-The BHA will also conduct an annual recertification at relocation and portability.

 10.1.1 Appointment for Recertification

 The Leasing Officer will contact the Head of Household in writing three to four months before the anniversary of their last annual Recertification by sending the Family an appointment letter.
 The appointment letter requests that the Head of Household bring the necessary verification of Annual Income and Family Compositio5.5.3 n (see Chapter 5: Determination of Eligibility).
 The appointment letter also lists the required documentation and information and states that a failure to comply with the obligation to supply information may result in the termination of the Family's HCVP assistance.